 - 8mm x 22mm x 0.4mm flexible biopolymer package

 The flexNT is one of our next generation, high performance, RFID and NFC compliant transponders.
 It is coated in USP Class VI, ISO 10993 tested biopolymer which gives it an extremely thin profile and flexible structure suitable for installation just about anywhere.
-The flexNT has the same chip as the xNT, however the flexNT offers many times the readability, range, and performance of the xNT.
-They are shipped in small sealed plastic tubes with chlorhexidine solution.
+The flexNT has the same NTAG216 based NFC chip as our injectable xNT chip implant, however the flexNT offers many times the readability, range, and performance of the xNT.

 - Do not install under any gripping surface (e.g. no palm side installations)

 - Do not install atop or parallel to any joints (flex devices are only “semi-flexible”)

 - Make a 9mm wide incision in skin

 - Lift & separate dermal layer using elevator tool

 - The subdermal “pocket” should be at least 30mm deep